reach-sh/reach-lang/docs/src/tool/index.md

 If no `SOURCE` is provided, then `index.rsh` is used.

-If no `EXPORT` is provided, then all the exported `{!rsh} Reach.Apps` will be compiled.
+If no `EXPORT` is provided, then all the exported `{!rsh} Reach.App`s will be compiled.
-If there are no `{!rsh} Reach.Apps` exported, then the program will be compiled as a library, where its exports are available to other Reach programs and frontends.
+If there are no `{!rsh} Reach.App`s exported, then the program will be compiled as a library, where its exports are available to other Reach programs and frontends.
 The output name of a library is the same as if it exported a `{!rsh} Reach.App` named `default`.

 `@{ref("cmd", "compile")}reach compile` supports the following options: